To request your brochure, simply fill in the form below and we will email it directly to you...

 UpTime A host will provide guarantees as to how much time over a year the server will be online and available, typically as a percentage.
 99.9 is a common guarantee which might seem like a lot but over a year means the server might have been down for over 8 hours.
 For high volume sites this is a disaster and hosts who can offer 100% should be used.
 This is more expensive as it typically requires having mirrored servers running that will kick in if the primary one breaks.

 Hardware For small websites you will typically use shared hosting, this is one server that is hosting hundreds of small websites.
 You will be given a secure partition of the server.
 As things grow you might need a Virtual Private Server, this is again one server that you are given a percentage of the hardware resource to run your site, or sites, from.
 Beyond that you’d be renting a dedicated server where all the resources belongs to you.
 With all these options you are given options such as storage, RAM, SSD raid, what you pick here is all down to scale again.
-SSD’s are always recommended as that will improve the speed your site is served.
+SSD’s are always recommended as that will improve your web hosting server speed and in turn the speed your site is served.
 Storage and RAM all depends on how big your site is and how much traffic you expect.
 The bigger the site, the greater the storage need.
 The more traffic the more RAM.
 Regarding traffic, more powerful CPUs are generally needed.
 There is no set formula though, it requires testing, and trial and error to get the hardware requirements optimised.
+A google search of 'web hosting speed checker' should point you in the direction of some tools to test the big name web hosts for speed.

 Secure Sockets Layers Whatever the size of your website Secure Sockets Layers should be used, this is what causes the green padlock to be in the address bar.
 It ensures data between the website user and the web server is encrypted and nothing is manipulated in between.
 For small sites we recommend going with a webhost that offers Letsencrypt free certificates to secure your site quickly and easily.
 For bigger sites it is recommended a certificate is purchased from a certificate authority, which gives the end user better guarantees that the certificate in use has been generated for the website owner.